 Crazy Eddie sales people used high pressure "bait and switch" sales tactics to "steer" customers towards higher profit-margin merchandise after baiting them into our stores with our highly popular and well-known "beat any price" policy.

 The first sales person's main job was to "switch" the customer or "SW" the customer to higher margin products and services.
 For example, the sales person would recommend alternative, higher profit products of better value and quality, and high margin extended warranty plans, which were always a bad deal for the consumer.

 If the first sales person did not succeed in "switching the customer" to higher margin products and services, a second sales person was assigned to ease into the conversation to "take over" or "T.O." the customer in an effort to make a bigger profit.

 If the second sales person was unsuccessful in swaying the customer to purchase higher margin products, a third sales person known as the "nail at door" person or "NAD" person made the final effort to convince the customer to purchase higher margin products and services.
 Only after three attempts to get the customer to purchase higher margin products did our sales people finally allow the customer to purchase the product that they originally intended to buy when they walked into the store.

 Selling used and defective merchandise as brand new products

 Sometimes, Crazy Eddie did not have a particular product in stock at the time it was sold to a customer.
-In such cases, if a floor item or previously returned merchandise (known as "reeps") was available, we'd repackaged such merchandise as brand new and sold them to unsuspecting customers.
+In such cases, if a floor item or previously returned merchandise (known as "reeps") was available, we'd repackage such merchandise as brand new and sell it to unsuspecting customers.
 This technique was called "lunching."